durangoretro/web/docs/tools/nanoboot.md

 Generally speaking, _nanoBoot_ timing is very loose, _as long as **the receiver is fast enough** to handle the incoming data_.
 Designed more for **convenience and reliability** than _speed_, these are the _recommended minimum_ times to be observed.

+!!! warning

+	Unlike a code bootloader, where the receiving computer keeps _waiting_ for the code to arrive (or until _cancelled_ by timeout or keystroke, if available), transmissions under the `$4D` signature (generic data) are intended to be serviced **during normal operation** of the receiving computer, thus must adhere to **much stricter timing** as most of the time the standard ISR should be kept available.

 ### Header

 In order to allow for timeouts, feedback etc., the header is transmitted at a slow pace of **500 bits per second**.
 Current software waits ***2 ms** between bits*, of which the `SERCLK` pulse is kept for at least **15 µS** for reliability.
 After each byte is transmitted, and **extra 1 mS delay** is used for reliable operation, although not strictly necessary.